 Lentil Butternut Squash Curry: You can also add red lentils to this curry along with the squash.
 The cooking time will remain the same.
-I would suggest to reduce the squash to about 12oz and add 1/3 cup red lentils.
+I would suggest reducing the squash to about 12oz and adding 1/3 cup of red lentils.

 I hope you give this easy Butternut Squash curry a try this Fall.
 Do comment back with how you enjoyed the curry!

 Instant Pot Butternut Squash Curry with Spinach

 - Set the Instant Pot on sauté mode and let it heat.
 Then add oil to it.